 print(f"Collected {len(tweets)} tweets")

-- The query uses Twitter search operators to filter for English-language original posts (no retweets).
-You can add
+- The query uses Twitter search operators to filter for English original posts and drop retweets.
+Add

 full_text,created_at, engagement metrics (likes_count,retweet_count,reply_count,view_count), and the full author profile nested underuser.
-No extra API call needed for user data. - The
+No extra call is needed for user data. - The

-next_cursorfield handles pagination.
-When it returnsnull, you have reached the end of results. - With 20 tweets per page, 500 tweets require 25 API requests.
-On the Pro plan, that is $0.05.
+next_cursorfield drives pagination.
+When it comes back null, you have reached the end. - At 20 tweets per page, 500 tweets take 25 requests, which is about $0.05 on the Pro plan.

-For large-scale collection, consider running multiple queries in parallel (different keywords, date ranges, or accounts) and deduplicating by tweet ID afterward.
+For large collections, run several queries in parallel (different keywords, date windows, or accounts) and deduplicate by tweet ID afterward.

 Step 2: Cleaning and Preprocessing Tweets

 Raw tweets are messy.
-A single post might contain @mentions, URLs, hashtags, emojis, slang, misspellings, and code-switched language.
-Feeding this directly into a sentiment classifier degrades accuracy.
+A single post can mix mentions, URLs, hashtags, emojis, slang, misspellings, and more than one language.
+Feeding that straight into a classifier drags accuracy down.

 import re